8 Italian Question Words You Need to Know [with Examples and Audio]

 In the sections below, I’ll explain how to use each of these words and share some examples so you can see them in context.

 Chi functions as a standard question word.
 For “whose,” you use the phrase di chi.

 |Chi è Lei?||Who are you?|

 With a slight change to che , it can also be used as a relative pronoun:

 Lui è la persona che legge.
 (He’s that person who/that reads.)

 Che is a homophone that has a few other meanings, which we’ll get to later on.

 The word perché is a little tricky because it’s actually a homophone.
 It commonly means “why,” but it can also mean “because.”

-This might get a little confusing in sentences, so be sure to take note of context.
-Using common sense to deduce which version’s being used is the best route to understanding.
+This might get a little confusing in sentences, so be sure to take note of the context to deduce which version is being used.

 Dove will stand alone except when used before a verb that begins with an “e,” in which case you simply follow this formula: dove + è = dov’è.